denizoglu/bdd/01_Preliminaries.markdown

 root@rubicon:~# chown sd:sd /home/sd -R
 ```

-## Test Access Rights
+## 5.2 Test Access Rights
 > **Keeping a root login session open (as you'd not want to lock yourself out of the server)**, let us test the new user:

 ```bash
 sd@sd-REDUNIX:~$ ssh sd@rubiconmedya.com
 ```

 If you had not set up a passphrase for your private key (on your local computer), then you will be logged in directly as follows.
-Otherwwise, you'll be asked for it.
+Otherwise, you'll be asked for it.
 Enter you passphrase to unlock your private key and log in to remote server:

 ```bash
 sd@sd-REDUNIX:~$ ssh sd@rubiconmedya.com